Electricians guide to CPR

 What’s the difference between the classes?

 Different classes require different criteria to be applied.
 Therefore cables will be made and tested to achieve the requirements of a particular class.
 It is not just the way they’re made and tested, it involves who tested them and how the manufacturing process is controlled.
 Cable cannot simply “jump up class” by tweaking the manufacturing or doing some more tests.
-Class C cable could be sold as Class D (as Class C is superior to Class D), but Class D cannot be sold as Class C.
+Class Cca cable could be sold as Class Dca (as Class Cca is superior to Class Dca), but Class Dca cannot be sold as Class Cca.

 Who specifies what class cable can be used for what installation?

-The classes of the cables may be specified by the client, or may not.
+The classes of the cables may be specified by the client, or may not be.
 In the UK, there are no official Regulations stating which classes have to be used for which applications.
-For instance, a client could ask for “BS 5467 SWA PVC cable (CPR Class C minimum)”.
+For instance, a client could ask for “BS 5467 SWA PVC cable (CPR Class Cca minimum)”.
 To fulfil such a contract you would need to use Class C cable.
 Failure to do so would be a breach of contract – in the same way if a client asked for a BASEC approved cable and you used a non-BASEC cable.
-In this case it could be difficult to find a Class C BS 5467 cable; however, a BS 6724 cable may be found which was Class C and this change of specification would need to be cleared with the client.
+In this case it could be difficult to find a Class Cca BS 5467 cable; however, a BS 6724 cable may be found which was Class Cca and this change of specification would need to be cleared with the client.

-The cost for cable could be greater as you go up the performance scale.
+The cost for cable may be greater as you go up the performance scale.
 A client should specify only what they really need for their installation.
 For instance, conductors in a twin and earth cable made of gold would work, but they would be very expensive and are not required.
-In the same way, if the installation specifies a Class D cable but the client then asks for a Class B1 cable – it would work but it could be expensive and might not be justifiable.
+In the same way, if the installation specifies a Class Dca cable but the client then asks for a Class B1ca cable – it would work but it could be expensive and might not be justifiable.

 What classes will I see?

-Typically we expect that you won’t see much if any class “A” of "B1" cable as these are likely to be for specialist applications.
-The majority you will probably be asked for will be classes E and D, with some C, although certain high-end clients in high-risk industries may occasionally request Class B2.
+Typically you won’t see much if any class “Aca” of "B1ca" cable as these tend to be for specialist applications.
+In the main you will probably be asked for classes Eca and Dca, with some Cca, although certain high-end clients in high-risk industries may occasionally request class B2ca.

 When will these classes matter?